 With the purpose of assisting the State bodies in social support and health care fields to decrease social vulnerability of the people in need, as well as improving health of people in communities, the Armenian Red Cross Society (ARCS) launched a new project since October 2016, which is a new model of elderly care.

-The project is being implemented with the Swiss Red Cross (ARC) and focuses on the problems of elderly, disabled and people with chronic diseases, by introducing integrated system of medico social home care.
+The project is being implemented with the Swiss and Monaco Red Crosses and focuses on the problems of elderly, disabled and people with chronic diseases, by introducing integrated system of medico social home care.
 Lori and Shirak are the targeted regions.

 The project aims to improve quality of life of the elderly, the disabled and the persons with chronic disease, by improving access to integrated medico social services.
 Preliminary studies have shown that the old people and people with less abilities want to have a dignified life and as much as autonomy as possible by staying at home as long as possible, receiving care and assistance covering their specific and individual needs, being integrated in community life and able to realise their potential and skills, as well as influence their own life and life of their communities.

 This program is based on the positive experience of Swiss Red Cross on implementation of home care system and participatory community work in a number of countries (Bulgaria, Belarus, Bosnia-Herzegovina, Moldova, and Kyrgyzstan), which shows that the combination of the two components is very important if we are interested to achieve long-term changes.

 At the first stage of the program, the main beneficiaries are lonely elderly or old people living alone, people with chronic illnesses and disabilities.
 There will be overall 200 beneficiaries and at least 10 initiative community groups from two regions.

 Criteria of the selection of the beneficiaries, as well as the list of potential beneficiaries will be presented after the initial Baseline survey in Lori and Shirak Marzes.